kshedden/workshops/ds-academy/foundations.md

-    - Like any optimization problem, there may be zero, one, or multiple solutions to the optimization, including local and global optima, and it may be difficult to obtain them numerically.
+    - Like any optimization problem, there may be zero, one, or multiple solutions to the optimization, including local and global optima, and it may be impossible to obtain them analytically and difficult to obtain them numerically.

     - If the log-likelihood is smooth, the MLE will be a stationary point of the score equations $\nabla_L(\theta) = 0$, where $\nabla_L(\theta)$ is the gradient of the log-likelihood $L(\theta; D)$, which in this context is known as the _score function_.
 Thus, for differentiable models finding the MLE is equivalent to solving the score equations, which are therefore estimating equations.

-We can compare this to the method of moments which also involves solving estimating equations.
+      - We can compare this to the method of moments which also involves solving estimating equations.
 In some cases the estimating equations for maximum likelihood analysis will coincide with the estimating equations for the method of moments, but in general this is not the case.

 ### Sampling distributions and properties of estimators